 Original onboarding flow - (10 steps to drop into web-portal)

 Revised Onboarding Flow (3 steps to drop into web portal + guided instruction on each page)

 Based on our priorities - I first focused on designing the process of adding students to a new classroom.
 I also revised the product copy to accomplish the goal of having a friendly and approachable tone.

 Build out the demo content and tour overlay on each page

 Usability testing with warm and trial user types (in progress)

 Although this project is in progress, I started thinking about what can be improved for my upcoming design sprints.
 My biggest takeaways from this sprint were:

-Have a more structured design ideation process - on a UX team of one I found myself going down unnecessary rabbit holes.
-After chatting with a more senior product designer friend of mine, I got some ideas of how design teams of different sizes structure their ideation (Google’s crazy 8’s for example), and I have some ideas of how I can adopt them for myself.
+Structure my design ideation process - on a UX team of one I found myself going down unnecessary rabbit holes.
+After chatting with other product designers on different types of teams, I got some ideas of how design teams of different sizes structure their ideation (Google’s crazy 8’s for example), and I have some ideas of how I can adopt them for myself.

 Continue to ask for input from team members.
-Ideas are stronger with different perspectives.
+I believe that solutions are stronger with input from different disciplines.
 Asking for input from engineering, marketing and customer success helped me understand the problem better, and helped me see some of my blind spots.